paragon1234/MPC-Controller/README.md

 # MPC-Controller

-## Model
+## Kinematic model

-A simple Kinematic model (ignores tire forces, gravity, mass, etc) was used for the Controller.
-Some attempts to build more complicated dynamic model were made, but with low success.
-It is essential to know parameters of the vehicle (such as law of response on the throttle, geometry of the car, drag model, tires properties, etc) to construct a reasonable dynamic model but such parameters are not derectly accessible from provided materials for the project.
+A kinematic model is implemented to control the vehicle around the track.
+Kinematic models are simplifications of dynamic models that ignore tire forces, gravity, and mass.
+This simplification reduces the accuracy of the models, but it also makes them more tractable.
+Also, dynamic model parameters are not derectly accessible from provided materials for the project.

 Position (_x,y_), heading (_ψ_) and velocity (_v_) form the vehicle state vector: